Campus Representative Program

 - Similarly, you’ll increase your knowledge of the workings of AP-LS, as well as the many student-focused activities and opportunities that the associations offers.

-- Your service as a CR is distinguishing, adding a valuable line on your CV.
+- Your service as a campus representative is distinguishing, adding a valuable line on your CV.

-- Participating in the CR Program gives you an excellent opportunity to network and work alongside like-minded students and professionals located in North America and abroad—many of whom will be future colleagues and potential employers!
+- Participating in the Campus Representative Program gives you an excellent opportunity to network and work alongside like-minded students and professionals located in North America and abroad — many of whom will be future colleagues and potential employers!

 - You’ll obtain valuable leadership experience that will surely benefit you in your career.